ManticoreGamesInc/platform-documentation/src/reward_points/reward_points_reference.md

 ## Overview

 The Grind Currency (“**Core Reward Points**”, or “**RP**”) system rewards players’ engagement with a new currency.
 This currency can only be spent on platform-level cosmetic items and cannot be exchanged for Core Credits.
-We will start with Quests as the primary way to earn RP, but also allow **Perks Program** Creators to give away an allocation of RP for engagement in their games.
+We will start with Quests as the primary way to earn RP, but also allow **Perks Program** creators to give away an allocation of RP for engagement in their games.

 ## Goals